rodolphebarbanneau/python-docstring-highlighter/README.md

 ### 0.2.1

-- Update syntax highlighting for variables in Google, NumPy, and Sphinx syntaxes
+- Updated syntax highlighting for variables in Google, NumPy, and Sphinx syntaxes

 ### 0.2.0